 Yes.
-Tap on the player's name and correct it.
-Once saved, the name will be updated for any current matches.
+Swipe the player's name from the left and it will give an edit option.
+Once updated and saved, the name will be updated for any current matches.
 Please note, the change will not be reflected in any saved matches.

 I have 10 players but only 2 courts.
-Can I use the Singles round robin and have two players with a bye each week?
+Can I use the Round Robin Doubles and have two players with a bye each week?

 Setting up the Draw

 What is the difference between Social, Round Robin and Team Challenge format?

 Social - a flexible doubles format allowing you to control the number of rounds and courts.
 You can also decide how the games should be arranged in each round.
 If players arrive late, leave early or want to sit out a round, it is all catered for.

 Round Robin - each player will play against every other player within the same group.

 Team Challenge - each player will play against every other play in the other team/group competing in the Team Challenge.
 Only two teams (groups) can be selected for the Team Challenge.